55Vishal/Google-Docs/README.md

 - CSS

 * Features
-Some of the key features of this Instagram clone include:
+* Some of the key features of this Google Docs clone include:

-- Post pictures and add captions
-- Like on other users' posts
-- View posts and profiles of other users
+* Create new documents and give them a title
+- Edit documents in real-time, with changes automatically synced across all users viewing the document
+- Add and format text, images, and tables to documents
+- Download documents as PDF

 * Contributions
 Contributions to this project are welcome.
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.